Thinking about getting yourself a new dog? Looking for an active companion?

 These cataracts involve the opacity of the lens of the dog’s eyes and can even result in blindness if they are severe enough.
 Read more about this on PetMD.

-Corneal dystrophy: This condition leads to the accumulation of certain abnormal materials in the dog’s cornea (the outer layer of the eye) and causes some sort of visual impairment.
+Corneal dystrophy: This condition leads to the accumulation of certain abnormal materials in the dog’s cornea (the outer layer of the eye) and causes some visual impairment.

 This condition is acute and develops over a course of time and ultimately causes visual impairment by affecting both eyes.